 Homeschool Con #3 – Homeschooling Creates Higher Electric Bills

 We have to have the heater and air conditioning running like we are here all.day.long.
 Because we are here all day long.
 We also have to cook more (I already mentioned that, right?) so that uses more electricity too.
 And the lights are on most of the day except in the rooms with big windows.
 So yeah.
 Our electricity bill is higher.
 I’m not kidding.

 Homeschool Con #4 – People Think You Are Crazy

 This might not matter to some people.
 And I consider myself pretty good at ignoring peer pressure.
 But there is nothing more aggravating than being looked at like you have three heads when you take a few of your school-aged children to Target before school lets out.
 Especially if one of them insists on wearing skirts with tennis shoes all the time.
 I mean seriously.
 I’m wearing jeans.
 But my daughter is wearing a skirt with tennis shoes so we must be “crazy homeschoolers” right?

 Worse?
 When people talk to your children like they are deprived, even when you are standing right there.
-More than one store clerk has said something like, “You poor thing, when do you ever get to make friends?” to my stunned children at a period in our lives when we lived on a base full of homeschoolers and they could spend six to eight hours a day “playing” with their friends.
+More than one store clerk has said something like, “You poor thing, when do you ever get to make friends?” to my stunned children at a period in our lives when we lived on an Air Force base literally full of homeschoolers and they could spend six to eight hours a day “playing” with their friends.